fxb-cocacoding/yara-signator/README.md

 ```

 ## Config file
-To use yara-signator, the tool will search for a configuration file located in your home folder called `.yarasignator.conf ` and is located in your .
+To use yara-signator, the tool will search for a configuration file located in your home folder called `.yarasignator.conf`.
 A sample file looks like this:

 ```
 {